rambler-digital-solutions/scaraplate/docs/index.rst

 The key component of scaraplate are the `strategies`.

 Note that none of the strategies use git history or any git-like merging.
-In fact, scaraplate makes no assumptions about the code versioning system used by the target project.
+In fact, scaraplate strategies make no assumptions about the code versioning system used by the target project.
 Instead, the merging between the files is defined solely by `strategies` which generate the output based on the two files and the settings in the ``scaraplate.yaml``.

+Scaraplate is quite extensible.
+Many parts are replaceable with custom implementations in Python.

 Quickstart
 ----------